-3. This is the new Open Space Asset Management Plan which outlines the work being undertaken by the Council in relation to the management of open space provision across its area.
+3. This is the new Open Space Asset Management Plan (OSAMP) which fits into the hierarchy of the Corporate Asset Management Plan and outlines the work being undertaken by the Council in relation to the management of open spaces across its area.